 2012: R.A.
 Dickey, Mets to Blue Jays

 After a journeyman career from 2001-09, Dickey joined the Mets for the 2010 season and discovered another level, making consistent starts and getting good results.
 In '12, he won the National League Cy Young Award, posting a 2.73 ERA and leading the NL in complete games (five), shutouts (three) and strikeouts (230).
-The offseason following that year, the Mets sent the then-38-year-old hurler to the Blue Jays in a deal that included prospects Travis d’Arnaud and Noah Syndergaard.
+The offseason following that year, the Mets sent the then-38-year-old hurler to the Blue Jays in a deal that netted them prospects Travis d’Arnaud and Noah Syndergaard.

 1998: Roger Clemens, Blue Jays to Yankees